Parthpawer/Chatbot-RAG-Application-/README.md

 Welcome to the **RAG Application**!
 This project is a cutting-edge Retrieval-Augmented Generation (RAG) application leveraging `ChromaDB` as its database.
 The application efficiently processes data from `data.txt` and retrieves pertinent information, making it a powerful tool for data-driven insights.

-🔍 The project uses a vector database to store data from the `input.txt` file and subsequently retrieves relevant information.
-Ensure you modify the contents of the `input.txt` file according to your specific needs to get the most out of this application.
+🔍 The project uses a vector database to store data from the `data.txt` file and subsequently retrieves relevant information.
+Ensure you modify the contents of the `data.txt` file according to your specific needs to get the most out of this application.

 ## 📑 Table of Contents